-Decadent raw mango cheesecake that’s – healthy and simple to make.
+No bake mango cheesecake recipe - Decadent raw vegan style mango cheesecake.
+A dessert that's incredibly healthy and simple to make.

-I think it’s about time that I submitted another cheesecake recipe.
-The last time I made a cheesecake, would you believe was over a year ago, when I made this chocolate cheesecake – raw might I add.
-I will be the first to admit I’m not a huge fan of cheesecake well at least the store brought kind.
-To be quite blunt, manufactured cheesecake is far too sweet and loaded with unnecessary fillers most of which feature words that I cannot for the life of me pronounce.
+I'm really loving these no bake cheesecake recipes right now.
+The last time I made a cheesecake was when I made this chocolate cheesecake - raw might I add.
+I will be the first to admit I'm not a huge fan of cheesecake well at least the store brought kind.

 My solution to combating the loathe for factory made cheesecake was to learn how to make it from scratch at home, not just any type of cheesecake but a raw one.
 Initially when I first discovered raw cheesecake I was stunned to find out that the majority of ingredients used were nuts/seeds and even vegetables, before you freak out I'll explain what I mean further down, so don't click the X button just yet.

-A raw cheesecake is essentially a dessert that’s made from nature ingredients and eaten in it’s unadulterated state.
-Many raw foodists prefer to consume their foods using this method to procure the full health benefits from eating foods which haven’t been processed.
+A no bake aka raw cheesecake is essentially a dessert that's made from nature ingredients and eaten in it's unadulterated state.
+Many raw foodists prefer to consume their foods using this method to procure the full health benefits from eating foods which haven't been processed.

-While I don’t lead a fully raw lifestyle I do enjoy eating raw energy balls and cheesecakes which explain why I made this no bake mango cheesecake.
-The process for making a raw cheesecake is fairly simple, just like the conventional one, you will need a base, filling, top (this is optional, depending on the style).
+While I don't lead a fully raw lifestyle I do enjoy eating raw energy balls and cheesecakes which explains why I made this no bake mango cheesecake.

-The base of the cheesecake is made from shredded coconut, almonds, coconut oil, a splash of water to soften the meal and a hint of coconut nectar.
-All of this can be ground to a fine meal using a food processor and a little patience on your end – pulse, pulse pulse.
+The base of this no bake cheesecake is made from shredded coconut, almonds, coconut oil, a splash of water to soften the meal and a hint of coconut nectar.
+All of this can be ground to a fine meal using a food processor and a little patience on your end - pulse, pulse pulse.

 - For the base